AlpacaKeep

 Why does the standard deviation matter?
 It means that the vast majority (roughly 68%) of all perfectly healthy crias will be born in a predictable window between 334 and 356 days.

-While the ±11 day window covers the majority of births, the realistically observed "Safe Zone" for a viable, healthy birth is quite wide: 320 to 375 days.
+While the ±11 day window covers the majority of births, you should be watching across a wider span: day 320 to day 375.

 Why Does It Vary So Much?